A Gearhead's Devotion

 Car Culture Released - Feb 02, 2015

-If you’re into cars, the following four book reviews should kick-start your engine.
+If you’re into cars, the following three book reviews should kick-start your engine.

 CARS AT SPEED, by Robert Daley — When "Cars at Speed" appeared in bookstores 1961, it was an immediate best-seller.
 Being written by a New York Times sports reporter didn't hurt.
 Robert Daley was an outstanding writer with a keen eye for detail and a sense that something was amiss in a sport where drivers died regularly.
 In one particularly bloody season, three ranking drivers perished in four months, while a fourth died on public roads driving too fast.

 Daley sums up an era (the 1950s) by describing in poetic detail the great, lost road racing circuits of Europe, and the great drivers who triumphed and sometimes died on them: Juan Fangio of Argentina, Stirling Moss and Mike Hawthorne of Great Britain, Frenchman Jean Behra, and American Phil Hill being the best known and most dominant.
 Daley knew many of them well.
 He dispatches with making heroes of them--they did not view themselves as heroes, he tells us, why should we?
 Daley befriended one of them (Phil Hill), worried about all of them, and felt the loss on a personal level whenever one of them perished in a crash.
 That is what makes this book compelling.
 We, too, come to know them in reading their remarkable stories.

 Daley's portrait of Spaniard Fon de Portago has been republished in several magazines over the years and is perhaps the most poignant story.
 We see de Portago as a living, breathing person, an intellectual who read a book a day, and a national hero in his own country, who pushes the limit once too often and pays the ultimate price in a violent crash that kills him, his co-driver and 11 spectators, needlessly, as Daley makes clear.